fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ### An example to start with
 What’s  the degree of Digital maturity of your processes ?

-Let’s look at your « Expense report process  » : your guess ?

-Answer on a scale of 1 (poor) to 4 (futuristic)
+Let’s look at your « Expense report process  » : your guess, on a scale of 1 (poor) to 4 (futuristic) ?

 ----